hangrybear666/07-devops-bootcamp__docker/README.md

-# Using Docker to Deploy artifacts on remote VPS host machines.
+# Using Docker to Deploy artifacts on remote VPS host machines

 Collection of Dockerfiles, docker-compose files and shell scripts for automating web app deployment on remote VPS hosts.

+The main packages are:
+- A local mongodb, mongo-express and node-js development stack
+-

 ## Setup